What Is Business Finance? Types, Importance, and Management in 2026

 Trade credit is a short-term financing option provided by suppliers.
 When a business purchases goods or services on credit, the supplier allows a specific period (e.g., 30, 60, or 90 days) to make the payment.

 This is incredibly useful for managing day-to-day operational expenses and maintaining a steady inventory.
+It smooths out cash flow between receiving payments from customers and paying suppliers.
 However, failing to pay within the agreed terms can result in late fees, damaged supplier relationships, and potential disruption to the supply chain.
-Negotiating favorable payment terms is a key skill.

 Grants and Subsidies